proof88/PGE/PGE/docpages/menu-04-Networking.md

 ```

-\subsection packet_rate Packet Rate and Packet Data Rate
+\subsection packet_rate Received Packet Rate and Packet Data Rate

-**Packet Rate** shows the number of packets processed per second by server or client.
+**Rx Packet Rate** shows the number of received packets processed per second by server or client.
-I also calculate the estimated **Packet Data Rate** based on the packet rate and size of packets.
+I also calculate the estimated **Rx Packet Data Rate** based on the received packet rate and size of packets.
 The improvements through versions are very decent and were really needed to solve [the packet congestion issue](https://github.com/proof88/PRooFPS-dd/issues/184).

-\subsubsection server_packet_rate Server Packet Rate and Packet Data Rate
+\subsubsection server_packet_rate Server Rx Packet Rate and Packet Data Rate

 In this section we talk about **client -> server** traffic.